 So... how does surrogacy work?

-Within the practice of gestational surrogacy, a surrogate mother is implanted via IVF with an embryo created from another woman's egg and a man's sperm.
-The egg and sperm in question may be those of the intended parents, and this is usually the way that intended parents prefer to proceed when possible.
-Depending upon the issues faced by a particular intended parent or couple, however, either the egg, the sperm, or both may have been donated.
+With modern, compensated gestational surrogacy, a surrogate mother is implanted via IVF with an embryo created from another woman's egg and a man's sperm.
+The egg and sperm in question may be those of the intended parents - or the egg, the sperm, or both may have been donated.
 For the purpose of a gestational surrogacy agreement, the gestational surrogate's own eggs cannot be used; she will bear the child, but she most definitely will not also be the child's genetic mother.

 This sets gestational surrogacy apart from traditional surrogacy agreements, in which the surrogate carries a child who is her own genetic offspring on behalf of another woman.
-Traditional surrogacy agreements are largely unprotected by specific state laws within the United States, and in some states are legally void, with adoption being the preferred route.
+Traditional surrogacy agreements are largely unprotected and in some states are legally void.

-In the United States, gestational surrogates are compensated, and their medical needs are attended-to.
-However, the amount of the fee respects the time spent and risks undertaken by the surrogate.
-ConceiveAbilities pays surrogate mothers between $43,000 and $53,000 depending upon a variety of circumstances, particularly the individual's prior experience as a surrogate and the demand for a surrogate of their ethnic background.
+In the United States, gestational surrogates are compensated, and their medical needs are paid for with insurance and the finanical support of intended parents.
+The surrogate's compensation considers the time spent and risks undertaken by the surrogate.
+ConceiveAbilities pays surrogate mothers between $43,000 and up depending upon several factors including, for instance, the individual's prior experience as a surrogate.
 Egg donors are also compensated beginning at $8,000 and up.

 Surrogates must have experience with bearing and raising her own children, and must be in a financially stable situation.
 Most surrogate mothers are married with a full-time job.

-In addition to being within an optimal age range, viable candidates must be non-smokers, and have a history which is free of drug use.
+In addition to being within a specific age range, viable candidates must be non-smokers, and have a history which is free of drug use.
 Tests are conducted for the presence of disease, which can be passed from mother to child during the course of a pregnancy, and the health of both egg donors and surrogate mothers is monitored closely over the course of their respective procedures.

 ConceiveAbilities offers lots of information and resources for surrogate mothers, and for those considering surrogate motherhood.
 This includes a network for surrogate mothers, events, and a place for surrogates to share stories of their experiences.
 This page will help get you started, as it presents an informative overview of what ConceiveAbilities has to offer – including a video about the surrogacy process.